Credits: FBB/Günter Wicker

 Weisser, a specialist in airport consultancy and the overall conception of projects, and his team of experienced terminal architects were responsible for the organization of the processes and for the ground plan of T2.
 The general planner team also included fire protection and signage specialists as well as the market leaders in the design of baggage handling systems (suisseplan).

-As integrated designers, ATP architects engineers had the responsibility within the planner team for the exterior and interior design concepts as well as the design process leadership in the areas of architecture and structural and building services engineering, which it delivered via multi-office cooperation within the ATP network from Berlin to Frankfurt.
+As integrated designers, ATP architects engineers had the responsibility within the planner team for the exterior and interior design concepts as well as the design process leadership in the areas of architecture and structural and building services engineering, which it delivered via multi-office cooperation within the ATP network.

 With its fair-faced concrete and exposed ceilings the architecture is in the tradition of industrial building.
 The resulting executional quality shapes the interior concept of the large spaces of T2.
 For example, the check-in counters of white, highly-resistant mineral-based material provide purist eyecatchers in the check-in hall, while dark-gray grilles act as both visual elements and privacy screens.